-Karen Poreh is a Director in ASG’s Latin America practice, where she advises clients on market entry and government affairs strategies in the region, particularly in Colombia, Cuba, and Peru.
+Karen Poreh is a Senior Director in ASG’s Latin America practice, where she advises clients on market entry and government affairs strategies in the region, particularly in Colombia, Cuba, and Peru.

 Prior to joining ASG, Ms. Poreh was a Research Assistant to Ambassador Eric Edelman at the Philip Merrill Center for Strategic Studies, assisting in the development of graduate-level coursework on the Iraq wars and U.S. nuclear strategy.

 Before that, Ms. Poreh was a Global Communications and Public Affairs Intern and a Policy Analysis Intern at Google.
 In these roles, she worked on a variety of global technology issues, including free expression and internet censorship, cyber security, and internet marketing trends, among others.